Laives: History

 Laives' population was highly affected by political changes in the Austro-Hungarian Empire and, after World War I, by the Italianization of South Tyrol.

 In 1890, Peterlini records that the town had a slight majority of Italian-speakers (937) compared to German-speakers (873).
 Rapid population changes in the Austro-Hungarian Empire caused Laives/Leifers in 1910 to have far more German-speakers (2,583) than Italian- and Ladin-speakers (361).
 (Note: Oskar Peterlini suggests that this was due to processes of migration and cultural assimilation; the historian Mario Toscano suggests that a form of conservative political oppression took place, due to the Austrian authorities' hostility to political ideas relating to the French Revolution, while the Italian population was more enthusiastic about them.)

 After World War I, South Tyrol became part of the Kingdom of Italy.
 A 1923 order by the fascist government led to the province's forced Italianization including through migration, particularly in areas around Bolzano.
 After World War II, Italian-speakers comprised 75% of Laives' population by 1971.

 Coat-of-arms

 The emblem consists of an argent pile, with concave sides on azure and a chapel on a mountain of gules.
-The sign, similar to that of the Counts of Lichtenstein who lived in the castle on Mount Köfele, represents the church of Peterköfele.
+The sign, similar to that of the Counts of Lichtenstein who lived in the castle on Mount Francesco, represents the Saint Peter chapel.
 The emblem was adopted in 1970.